South Evanston Yellow Line Station

 As recently as 2012, the City of Evanston conducted initial feasibility studies and community engagement finding significant economic benefits and resident support for a new stop.

 With the completion of a new infill station along the Yellow Line at Oakton St in Downtown Skokie, it is time for Evanston to build a station of its own.
-ETA is gathering together local residents and community stakeholders in an effort to re-launch the planning process for a Yellow Line station in South Evanston, bringing access to rail service back in the 8th and 9th Wards for the first time in nearly 80 years.
+We must re-launch the planning process for a Yellow Line station in South Evanston, bringing access to this rail service back to nearby residents in the 8th and 9th Wards for the first time in nearly 80 years.